 This blog post is about the HP Compaq dx2420 microtower computer covering: Windows 10, CPU upgrade, RAM, maintenance and more.
-This blog post was published in August 2018!
+This blog post has been updated in 2019.

-There are limitations, such as not being able to install more than 4GB of RAM, which for some people isn’t enough memory.
-Also I suggest you use a PCIe graphics card and not rely on the motherboard’s on-board graphics.
+The dx2420 isn’t my main computer these days.
+I quite like the computer and I intend to carry on using it.
+I suggest you use a PCIe graphics card and not rely on the motherboard’s awful on-board graphics.
 I wouldn’t use the computer without a graphics card.

 This isn’t a computer for high end gaming and video encoding.
 So what exactly can you use it for in 2018?
 Below I will answer that question and provide some feedback, based on use in 2018.

 You can install Windows 10 64-bit edition on a dx2420, but it won’t be good performance.
 I suggest 4GB RAM and a PCIe graphics card.
 I use the ATI Radeon HD 5450 graphics card.
 I’m using a socket 775 Quad 2 Core CPU in the PC (I previously used E5300 & E8400 CPUs).
 I don’t use WiFi with the dx2420 and instead use the RJ45 ethernet connection.